 We reported no revenue for the fiscal years ended March 31, 2015 or 2014.
-We have successfully completed our Phase I development of AV-101, our novel, orally-available, non-sedating prodrug candidate for the treatment of depression, epilepsy, pain Parkinson's disease.
-On February 10, 2015 we entered into a Cooperative Research and Development Agreement with the NIMH, part of the NIH, to collaborate on a NIH-sponsored Phase 2 clinical study of AV-101 in Major Depressive Disorder.
-We presently have no other revenue generating arrangements.
+We have successfully completed our Phase 1 development of AV-101.
+Additionally, as indicated previously, we have entered into a CRADA with the NIH providing for an NIH-sponsored Phase 2 clinical study of AV-101 in Major Depressive Disorder beginning in the second half of 2015.

 Research and Development Expense